YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTNOSHM, Database dddd has no active connection to a replication journal pool

-Run Time Error: The Source server was started with a repication instance that had this database file listed but later the source server and this particular database file were shut down while other database files in this instance file were still active.
+Run Time Error: The Source server was started with a replication instance that had this database file listed but later the source server and this particular database file were shut down while other database files in this instance file were still active.

 Action: Restart the source server.